-Exposition: Definition and Examples of the Literary Term
+Exposition in Literature: Definition, Examples, and a Complete Guide for Writers

 - Romeo’s friends convince him to attend a party at the Capulets’.

 At this party, Romeo meets Juliet, and falls in love at first sight, creating the inciting incident.
-It is then that the main action of the play begins.
+This is when the main action of the play begins.

-But it isn’t until the fifth scene that this inciting incident occurs, which makes this one of the longer examples of exposition.
+But it isn’t until the fifth scene that the inciting incident occurs, which makes this one of the longer examples of exposition.

 Note: Gustav Freytag argues that the invitation to the Capulets’ party is actually the inciting incident, which would make the exposition a bit shorter, just three scenes.
 I get this, from a certain perspective, since it’s the party that throws the two families together irrevocably, but I think that event is dwarfed by instant attraction between the two lovers.

-Exposition Length: 4 scenes
+Exposition Length: four scenes

 Example: The Exposition in Gravity